8 Travel Tips – How Not to Ruin Your Vacation Abroad

 Or, consider renting an apartment or room from a booking platform like the ones I mentioned above.
 Renting from a local via a booking platform can often be cheaper and more comfortable than a hotel.
 Plus, you get to live amongst residents and get a taste of local life.

-When you’re in a foreign country, there are two problems you can face:
+When you’re in a foreign country, here are two problems you might face:

 - Calling your bank, mobile carrier, airline company, railway company or any other business